rubenkaiser/serverless-offline-eventBridge/README.md

         Detail: `{ "E-Mail": "some@someemail.some" }`,
       }

-      * If 'convertEvent' flag is true, out output will be {
+      * If 'convertEntry' flag is true, out output will be {
         version: "0",
         id: "xxxxxxxx-xxxx-xxxx-xxxx-1234443234563",